Citizenship ceremonies

 • Your letter of invitation sent to you by the Department of Home Affairs.

-If you are unable to provide photographic identification you will need to bring at least three different documents which contain your name, address and/or signature.
+If you are unable to provide original photographic identification you will need to bring at least three different documents which contain your name, address and/or signature.
 At least two of these must be on the identification you produce (such as credit card, bills for utilities or bank statements).